MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/search-center-scenarios.md

 ms.prod: sharepoint-server-itpro
 localization_priority: Normal
 ms.assetid: 3380e554-d1f8-46d6-9df0-cc102945f922
-description: "Summary: Use the information in this section to learn how to develop Search Center scenarios in SharePoint Server 2016 and SharePoint Server 2013."
+description: "Summary: Use the information in this section to learn how to develop Search Center scenarios in SharePoint Server."
 ---

 # Search center scenarios in SharePoint Server

- **Summary:** Use the information in this section to learn how to develop Search Center scenarios in SharePoint Server 2016 and SharePoint Server 2013.
+ **Summary:** Use the information in this section to learn how to develop Search Center scenarios in SharePoint Server.

  **Applies to:**